DPR

 Non-standard: This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

-The DPR device client hint request header provides the client device pixel ratio.
+The HTTP DPR request header provides device client hints about the client device pixel ratio (DPR).
 This ratio is the number of physical device pixels corresponding to every CSS pixel.

 Header type Request header, Client hint